jackhr/job-application-tracker/README.md

 ## Getting Started:

-- Just browse to the app [HERE!](https://job-application-tracker.herokuapp.com/)
+- Just browse to the app [HERE!](https://job-application-tracker.herokuapp.com/) (It may take a few seconds to get up and running).
 - Sign up.
 - Get tracking!